Negotiated Amicable Separation Agreements for Administrative & Professional Faculty

 Responsible Officer: Director of Human Resources

-The purpose of this policy is to ensure uniform procedures to follow in negotiating amicable separation agreements between the university and full-time Administrative & Professional (A&P) Faculty Members.
+The purpose of this policy is to ensure uniform procedures to follow in negotiating amicable separation agreements between the university and administrative & professional faculty.

 Administrative & Professional Faculty (A&P faculty)